 - Projects must be just that.
 They must have a clear beginning and an end.
 They cannot be on-going causes or charities (although there’s no reason why a charity cannot have a creative project they would like to propose).

-- Projects must not be related to funding lifestyles or funding businesses.
+- Projects must not be related to funding lifestyles.
 If your project ends up creating wealth, this is OK, but they must not be for supporting on-going expenses.

 - Projects must not cause unnecessary offence to any particular section(s) of the community.